LizMarlowe-byte/docs-as-code-portfolio-hugo/content/how-to-articles/How-to-create-a-relationship-table-in-MadCap-Flare.md

+---
-# How to create a relationship table in MadCap Flare
+title: "How to create a relationship table in MadCap Flare"

-!!! abstract ""
-    This article provides step-by-step instructions for creating a relationship table in MadCap Flare for content developers.
+summary: "This article provides step-by-step instructions for creating a relationship table in MadCap Flare for content developers."
+draft: false
 ---

 ## <h2 id="overview">📝 Overview</h2>